Download free PDF

 Electric Commercial Vehicle Market Trends

-• Public EV charging infrastructure in the United States reached more than 192,000 stations since the Biden-Harris administration began and this presidential period initiated the expansion of public charging stations.
-The installation pace of public chargers continues to speed up to 1000 weekly installations because government entities and businesses actively fund charging network development.
+Public EV charging infrastructure in the United States reached more than 192,000 stations since the Biden-Harris administration began and this presidential period initiated the expansion of public charging stations.
+The installation pace of public chargers continues to speed up to one thousand weekly installations because government entities and businesses actively fund charging network development.

-• In 2023, the growth of worldwide public charging infrastructure reached 40% overall and fast chargers added to this expansion rate at 55% annually.
+In 2023, the growth of worldwide public charging infrastructure reached 40% overall and fast chargers added to this expansion rate at 55% annually.
 Fast chargers became the key segment in public charging infrastructure networks through 2023 because they cut down commercial charging duration and achieved more than 35% of total station ownership.
+This trend further fuelled the market and increase adoption in emerging market such as Brazil, Mexico, and other African countries.

 Electric Commercial Vehicle Market Analysis